University of Minnesota Campus Shuttle

 The University of Minnesota's Campus Shuttle is a zero-fare bus service operating on the University's Minneapolis and St. Paul (Falcon Heights) campuses.
-In 2009, the system carried more than 3.9 million riders, making it the second-busiest transit system in Minnesota after the Twin Cities's primary provider Metro Transit.
+In 2009, the system carried more than 3.9 million riders, making it the second-busiest transit system in Minnesota after the Twin Cities' primary provider Metro Transit.
 It outpaces all of the suburban transit providers in the Twin Cities, as well as providers in other metropolitan areas in the state.
-Duluth Transit Authority serving Duluth, Minnesota and Superior, Wisconsin is the state's third-busiest provider, while the Minnesota Valley Transit Authority ranks fourth.
+Duluth Transit Authority serving Duluth, Minnesota, and Superior, Wisconsin, is the state's third-busiest provider, while the Minnesota Valley Transit Authority ranks fourth.
 The shuttles are operated under contract by First Transit through the University's Parking and Transportation Services (PTS) department.

 System description

 There are five regular routes in the system.
-Additionally, the University operates paratransit services and offers a shuttle route during game days at TCF Bank Stadium.
+Additionally, the University operates paratransit services and offers a shuttle route during game days at Huntington Bank Stadium.

 The system started running hybrid-electric buses in 2008.
 As of 2010, the system's fleet is primarily composed of hybrid buses.
 The system also uses a handful of Van Hool European-styled BRT buses leased from the corporation as to not violate the Surface Transportation Assistance Act, which requires transit vehicles to be built in the United States.

 During the school year on regular weekdays, the shuttles operate with schedule-less service as often as every five minutes.
 In 2008, the system carried 3.55 million riders.
 Despite the fact that the shuttle service is free, it is comparatively inexpensive to operate: with an operating cost of $4.55 million in 2008, the operating subsidy was only $1.28 per passenger.
 For comparison, Metro Transit's busy Metro Blue Line required a subsidy of $1.44 that year, and that was with many riders paying $1.75 or more for a ride.

 In 2010, Parking and Transportation Services received the annual Transit System of the Year award from the Minnesota Public Transit Association.